aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Caesar_2020_CVPR,
-    author = "Caesar, Holger and Bankiti, Varun and Lang, Alex H. and Vora, Sourabh and Liong, Venice Erin and Xu, Qiang and Krishnan, Anush and Pan, Yu and Baldan, Giancarlo and Beijbom, Oscar", title = "nuScenes: A Multimodal Dataset for Autonomous Driving", booktitle = "Proceedings of the CVPR",
+    author = "Caesar, Holger and Bankiti, Varun and Lang, Alex H. and Vora, Sourabh and Liong, Venice Erin and Xu, Qiang and Krishnan, Anush and Pan, Yu and Baldan, Giancarlo and Beijbom, Oscar", title = "{nuScenes}: A Multimodal Dataset for Autonomous Driving", booktitle = "CVPR",
     year = "2020"
 }
 </pre>